nicklockwood/SwiftFormat/README.md

 *Q. How can I modify the formatting rules?*

-> A. Many configuration options are exposed in the command line interface.
+> A. Many configuration options are exposed in the command-line interface.
 You can either set these manually, or use the `--inferoptions` argument to automatically generate the configuration from your existing project.

-> If there is a rule that you don't like, and which cannot be configured to your liking via the command line options, you can disable the rule by using the `--disable` argument, followed by the name of the rule.
+> If there is a rule that you don't like, and which cannot be configured to your liking via the command-line options, you can disable the rule by using the `--disable` argument, followed by the name of the rule.
 You can display a list of all rules using the `--rules` argument, and their behaviors are documented above this section in the README.

-> If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented as functions in the file `Rules.swift`, so you can modify them and build a new version of the command line tool.
+> If the options you want aren't exposed, and disabling the rule doesn't solve the problem, the rules are implemented as functions in the file `Rules.swift`, so you can modify them and build a new version of the command-line tool.
 If you think your changes might be generally useful, make a pull request.

 *Q. After applying SwiftFormat, my code won't compile.
 Is that a bug?*